REV. DR. GIRI KRISHNAN

 Contact Number: +919496101334/ +917907766823

 REV. DR. GIRI KRISHNAN hails from Kerala and is an ordained minister of the Assemblies of God Church in India.
-He is serving as the Associate Professor and Head of the Department of Religions at GLTC.
+He is serving as the Professor and Head of the Department of Religions at GLTC.
 He did his B.D. studies at Union Biblical Seminary, Pune, M.Th. from Serampore College and and D.Th. from Bishop’s College, Kolkata, which are affiliated to the Senate of Serampore College [University].
 Formerly he served as the Principal of Kerala Theological Seminary, Kottarakara, Kerala.
 He also served as teaching faculty at Union Biblical Seminary, Serampore College, North India Institute of Post-Graduate Theological Studies – NIIPGTS, Gospel For Asia Biblical Seminary (GFABS), Tiruvalla, Kerala and at Mennonite Brethren Centenary Bible College (MBCBC), Shamshabad, Telangana.
 Prior to his full-time teaching ministry, he engaged in Pastoral Ministry with Assemblies of God in India (Kerala) and served as the Student Counsellor with Inter Collegiate Prayer Fellowship in Gujarat.

 Hinduism, Vedic Hermeneutics, Guru/Mata Movements, Indian Philosophy, Indian Epistemology, Advaita Vedanta, Postcolonial Reading, Gender Justice, Hindutva, Interreligious Dialogue.